junkdog/artemis-odb/README.md

 _For more details, see [CHANGELOG.md](https://github.com/junkdog/artemis-odb/blob/master/CHANGELOG.md)_

 ### Benchmarks
-Artemis-ODB is one of the fastest incarnations of Artemis.
+artemis-odb is one of the fastest incarnations of Artemis.

 Operations/second.
 Higher is better.